Skip to main content

 1. Exceptional Antioxidant Content

-Matcha contains extraordinarily high levels of catechins, particularly EGCG (epigallocatechin gallate), which has been shown to have powerful antioxidant properties.
+Matcha contains extraordinarily high levels of catechins, particularly EGCG (epigallocatechin gallate), which we now know has powerful antioxidant properties.
 Research published in the Journal of Chromatography found that matcha provides up to 137 times more antioxidants than standard green tea varieties.

 These antioxidants help neutralize free radicals—unstable molecules that contribute to cellular damage and aging.
-The ORAC (Oxygen Radical Absorbance Capacity) rating of matcha is 1,573 units per gram, significantly higher than blueberries, spinach, and dark chocolate.
+We measure matcha's ORAC (Oxygen Radical Absorbance Capacity) rating at 1,573 units per gram, significantly higher than blueberries, spinach, and dark chocolate.

 2. Sustained Energy Without the Crash

-The combination of caffeine and L-theanine in matcha provides a calm, focused energy without the jitters often associated with coffee.
-This unique pairing creates what practitioners call "alert calmness"—a state of heightened focus without anxiety.
+We love how the combination of caffeine and L-theanine in matcha provides a calm, focused energy without the jitters often associated with coffee.
+This unique pairing creates what we call "alert calmness"—a state of heightened focus without anxiety.

 L-theanine promotes alpha brain wave activity, associated with relaxation and mental clarity.
 A study in Nutritional Neuroscience demonstrated that L-theanine combined with caffeine improved both attention and task-switching ability better than caffeine alone.
-The slow release of caffeine through L-theanine buffering provides 4-6 hours of steady energy versus the spike-and-crash pattern of coffee.
+We typically experience 4-6 hours of steady energy versus the spike-and-crash pattern of coffee, thanks to L-theanine buffering caffeine's release.

 3. Cognitive Function and Memory

 Research from the University of Basel found that green tea extract improved working memory and cognitive function in healthy participants.
-The combination of EGCG, L-theanine, and caffeine appears to enhance neural plasticity and support brain health.
+We're learning that the combination of EGCG, L-theanine, and caffeine appears to enhance neural plasticity and support brain health.

 A 2020 randomized controlled trial published in Nutrients showed that daily matcha consumption for 12 weeks improved attention, reaction time, and memory in middle-aged adults.
-Participants reported better focus and mental clarity, with measurable improvements in cognitive testing.
+Participants reported better focus and mental clarity—results we find exciting for anyone looking to sharpen their thinking.

 4. Metabolism and Metabolic Health

-Multiple studies have shown that the catechins in matcha may help boost metabolism and support fat oxidation.
+Multiple studies show that the catechins in matcha may help boost metabolism and support fat oxidation.
 A meta-analysis in the International Journal of Obesity found that green tea catechins increased energy expenditure by approximately 4% and enhanced fat burning during exercise by up to 17%.

-Beyond weight management, matcha has shown promise for metabolic health markers.
+Beyond weight management, we're seeing promise for metabolic health markers.
 Research indicates regular green tea consumption is associated with improved insulin sensitivity and better blood sugar regulation.

 5. Cardiovascular Support

 The antioxidant compounds in matcha support cardiovascular health through multiple mechanisms.
-Studies show that regular green tea consumption is associated with lower LDL cholesterol oxidation, improved arterial function, and reduced inflammation markers.
+We see in studies that regular green tea consumption is associated with lower LDL cholesterol oxidation, improved arterial function, and reduced inflammation markers.

 A large-scale Japanese study following over 40,000 adults for 11 years found that those who consumed five or more cups of green tea daily had significantly lower cardiovascular mortality rates.